Akatsuki667/holbertonschool-network/basics_0/README.md

 	- The unique identifier of a network interface
 	- Is a number that network devices use to connect to networks

+## 3. UDP and TCP
+- Which statement is correct for the TCP box:
+	- It is a protocol that is transferring data in a slow way but surely
+	- It is a protocol that is transferring data in a fast way and might loss data along in the process

+- Which statement is correct for the UDP box:
+	- It is a protocol that is transferring data in a slow way but surely
+	- It is a protocol that is transferring data in a fast way and might loss data along in the process

+- Which statement is correct for the TCP worker:
+	- Have you received boxes x, y, z?
+	- May I increase the rate at which I am sending you boxes?